davidbragg/thelimeproject/open_questions.md

 # Open Questions

-- [ ] younger protagonist / older antagonist?
-Where does that leave my character in the middle?
-- [ ] Alien abduction / influence.
-How would I organize that as a concept, if I went that direction?
-- [ ] collapsing bubble universe / mandela effect > is there a path forward here?
 - [ ] You escape the circle by finding someone else to take your place.
 What does this mean?
-- [ ] Relationship between housekeeper and previous owner?
 - [ ] What was Mary's thing that turns people against her?
 It can't just been that people stopped caring about her books.
 Give it some thought.
+- [ ] Is shit tied to the house itself?
+- [ ] If something ridiculous happened then wouldn't that have been news / public record against the house?
-- [ ] Who is the home's previous owner?
+- [ ] What is my "there is someone in the room / house with me" moment?
+- [ ] How old was Walter?
+- [ ] How did Walter die?